WorkflowAI/python-sdk/README.md

 - **Open-source and flexible deployment**: WorkflowAI is fully open-source with flexible deployment options.
 Run it self-hosted on your own infrastructure for maximum data control, or use the managed [WorkflowAI Cloud](https://docs.workflowai.com/workflowai-cloud/introduction) service for hassle-free updates and automatic scaling.

 - **Structured output**: Uses Pydantic models to validate and structure AI responses.
-WorkflowAI ensures your AI responses always match your defined structure, simplifying integrations, reducing parsing errors, and making your data reliable and ready for use.
+WorkflowAI ensures your AI responses always match your defined structure, simplifying integrations, reducing parsing errors, and making your data reliable and ready to use.
 Learn more about [structured input and output](https://docs.workflowai.com/python-sdk/agent#schema-input-output).

 https://github.com/user-attachments/assets/0d05bf43-abdb-48fa-b96f-a6c8917c5479